vas3k/GodMode2/README.md

 # GodMode 2

-GodMode is customizable semi-automatic  admin interface generator that lets you to add an admin interface to any SQL database.
+GodMode is customizable semi-automatic admin interface generator that lets you add an admin interface to any SQL database.
-It was written in Python 3.x and Flask, with superpower of WTForms and SQLAlchemy reflections.
+It is written in Python 3.x and Flask, with superpower of WTForms and SQLAlchemy reflections.

-GodMode automatically creates CRUD pages for any table in your database with an ability to customize rows and views, create filters, batch actions and manage access policies for users and groups.
+GodMode automatically creates CRUD pages for any table in your database, with an ability to customize rows and views, create filters, batch actions and to manage access policies for users and groups.

-Inspired by Django Admin Interface and Flask-Admin extension, it has been designed as standalone application.
+Inspired by Django Admin Interface and Flask-Admin extension, it has been designed as a standalone application.
 It's not necessary to have your app written using Django, Flask or even in Python at all.
-All you need is SQL database.
+All you need is a SQL database.
-GodMode has been tested at several pet projects and projects of medium startups.
-Interface is good for a quick start since you can make a simple CRUD using just a few lines of code and add additional functionality with the growth of your product.
+GodMode has been tested on several pet projects and projects of medium startups.
+The interface is good for a quick start since you can make a simple CRUD using just a few lines of code and add additional functionality with growth of your product.

-GodMode is best for PostgreSQL, MySQL and SQLite.
+GodMode is more suitable for PostgreSQL, MySQL and SQLite.
 It also supports other SQLAlchemy drivers such as Firebird, Microsoft SQL Server, Oracle and Sybase.
 They were not officially tested though, so pull-requests and issue reports are welcome.

 ![Screenshot](static/screenshot.png?raw=true)